bradymholt/jsh/README.md

 `http()` accepts an `options` parameter object that may contain any of the following fields:

 - `headers: object` - The request headers to send with the request.
-A set of default headers will be included with the request even if not specified here.
-See "Default Headers" section above for more info.
+A set of [default headers](#default-headers) will be included with the request even if not specified.
 - `timeout: number` - The number of milliseconds of inactivity before a socket is presumed to have timed out (Default: `120000` (2 minutes))
 - `noThrow: boolean` - If set to true, will not throw if the response status code is not 2xx (Default: false)